BrewedCoffee/SnakeSweeper/README.md

      style="float: left; margin-right: 10px;" />

 I learned about headers, pointers, binary operations, and used a 1D array to represent a 2D space.
-When selecting a tile, rows and columns start from 0!
+Keep in mind that when selecting a tile, rows and columns start from 0.